Wyoming Cowboys rallied one another for much-needed road win at New Mexico

-“We needed that,” the right tackle said after signing the fight song with brown and yellow-clad fans in the northeast corner of University Stadium.
+“We needed that,” the right tackle said after singing the fight song with brown and gold-clad fans in the northeast corner of University Stadium.

 Wyoming certainly needed the 27-14 victory over New Mexico to remain relevant in the Mountain West race.